TimKochDev/impactful-reads/README.md

-# significant-reads

-The following articles and books are the ones I found most significant throughout my software engineering career.
+The following articles and books are the ones I found most impactful throughout my software engineering career.
-"Significant" here means sources that:
+"Impactful" here means sources that:

 - I agree with
 - are not included in every single beginner tutorial on the web (and indeed mostly contradict them!)
 - helped me build _maintainable_ software

-Note that great books and posts might be excluded if I read them but already knew all their concepts from other sources (i.e. they were not significant).
+Note that great books and posts might be excluded if I read them but already knew all their concepts from other sources (i.e. they had no _impact_).

 Do not understand these sources as a learning guide for you!
 The goal of this repository is to enable me to revisit my most important sources and for others to understand the principles of my software engineering.